 - Ensure uniformity across the board

-List of 30 must-have HR letter samples and templates!!
+Top 30 must-have HR letter formats and templates!!

-So how many of these letters do you think there are?
+So how many of these HR mail templates did you know existed?

 Getting a bonus is such a happy occasion.
 And when an employee opens that letter from you, their HR manager about that bonus, they should feel the excitement!